Draxter1891/ShopApp/README.md

    * Navigate to **Settings > API Keys** → Generate **Test** Key pair
    * Copy **Key ID** & **Key Secret** into your app (you can store them in code or an env)

+## 📲 APK Download
+* 🔹 You can find the latest .apk inside the /app directory.
+* 🔹 Simply download and install on your Android device.

 ## 📈 Future Roadmap

 * 🔹 iOS app support